Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 We will do our best to keep updated with [[Where We Are]] on the [[Lionsberg History and Inception]] page, and through [[The Lionsberg Experience]].

-## Investments Prior to Q3 2023
+## Investments Through 2023

-The development work through Q3 2023 was financed by [[Jordan Nicholas Sukut]] through the Lionsberg 501(c)(3) public charity, resulting in a pure, transparent, and publicly accountable structure with no obligations but to [[One]] and [[All]].
+The development work through 2023 was financed by [[Jordan Nicholas Sukut]] through the Lionsberg 501(c)(3) public charity, resulting in a pure, transparent, and publicly accountable structure with no obligations but to [[One]] and [[All]].

 Dozens of people have invested time, ideas, and expertise to help advance the platform and community.

 ## The Path Forward

 The journey towards the [[Best Possible Future]] is paved with transformation, collaboration, and unity.
-It will require the collective effort of every individual, every community, and every nation, as we walk the path together, hand in hand, guided by our shared principles and values.
+It will require the collective effort of every individual, every community, and every nation, as we walk the [[Path]] together [[FROM the Old TO the New]], hand in hand, guided by our shared principles and values.

 For more detail on the [[New Vision and Plan]], see [[Beyond The Meta Crisis - A Blueprint for a Better Future]], and [[Read The Books]].